jeremyblut/jeremyblut/README.md

 - Hi, I’m Jeremy
-- I’m interested in 3D art an stuff
+- I’m interested in art, toys, and games
-- I’m currently learning c# and Unity
 - you can reach me on https://jeremy.toys

 <!---